yhutter-dv/fhgr-tweather/README.md

 - Extracts city name as well as postal code

 ## Architecture
-The Application is split up into a `frontend` and `backend`.
+The Application is split up into a `frontend` and `backend` Part.

 ### Frontend
-The frontend is a simple HTML Appliation which displays the results coming from the backend.
+The frontend is a simple HTML5 Appliation which displays the results coming from the backend.
 The following Technologies were used for the development of the frontend:

 - [Vite](https://vitejs.dev/) - Frontend Tool Kit (Webbundler)
 - [Rose Pine](https://rosepinetheme.com/palette/) - Used Color Scheme